Domestic Violence Warning Signs

 Domestic violence involves a complex dynamic of intimidation, fear, and control within intimate relationships.
 It includes physical, sexual, psychological, and emotional abuse, and affects individuals from all backgrounds.

-If you recognize the warning signs, please call our 24-hour domestic violence hotline at 619.234.3164 for safety planning, crisis counseling, and information referrals.
+If you recognize the warning signs, call our 24-hour domestic violence hotline at 619.234.3164 for safety planning, crisis counseling, and information referrals.

 Warning signs of an abusive relationship